stptops-coder/EmbeddingShift.NET/Docs/MiniInsuranceFirstDeltaLoop.md

   - Metrics comparison written again as `MiniInsuranceFirstDeltaComparison` under `mini-insurance-first-delta_<timestamp>/`.

-In der aktuellen Mini-Insurance-Welt verhält sich der learned Delta sehr ähnlich zum handgebauten Delta, aber der **Pipeline-Weg von Metrik → Delta-Amplitude** ist jetzt vorhanden.
+In the current Mini-Insurance demo, the learned Delta behaves similarly to the hand-crafted Delta.
+The key point is now implemented: the **pipeline from metrics → learned Delta amplitude**.

 ---